PSLmodels/taxdata/CONTRIBUTING.md

 unemployment compensation projections, in conjunction with data from IRS publication 6187, OASI Trust Fund Annual Trustees Report, and BLS and the basis of our extrapolations.
-The entire update process has been automated and instructions on how to do it can be found [here](https://github.com/PSLmodels/taxdata/blob/master/puf_stage1/doc/CBO_Baseline_Updating_Instructions.md).
+The entire update process has been automated and instructions on how to do it can be found [here](https://github.com/PSLmodels/taxdata/blob/master/doc/CBO_Baseline_Updating_Instructions.md).

+NOTE: If you want to change the content contained in the CBO update documentation, you must change the template used to create the documentation, otherwise your changes will be written over.
+The template can be found at `taxdata/puf_stage1/doc/cbo_instructions_template.md`.

 ### Updating SOI Estimates

-Documentation for updating the SOI estimates can be found [here](https://github.com/PSLmodels/taxdata/blob/master/puf_stage1/doc/SOI_Estimates_Updating_Instructions.md).
+Documentation for updating the SOI estimates can be found [here](https://github.com/PSLmodels/taxdata/blob/master/doc/SOI_Estimates_Updating_Instructions.md).

 ### Adding and Removing Variables